aexoden/rosa/README.md

 cache should only be used to mitigate high memory usage or to spread a calculation across several runs.
 If the route definition changes or parameters are modified, using the old cache could result in suboptimal generated routes.

-#### `-x,--cache-size`

-If using a fixed-size cache, allows the user to fine tune the size of the cache (in states).
-The default is 1048576, but this is substantially too low for most routes.
-It is, however, relatively light on memory usage.

 #### `-l,--cache-location`